CAPLA Job Interview Fair Helps Architecture Student Land Internship

 For many students, the Job Interview Fair is their first experience with crafting a resume and sharing their portfolio with local architecture, engineering and construction firms.
 But Seymour, who is originally from Seattle, had already sent her resume and portfolio to firms in the Pacific Northwest.

-“I hoped to go back home for the summer,” she says, and it wasn’t until older students and academic advisor Emilio Romero encouraged her to gain interview experience that she signed up for the Fair: “I wasn’t expecting to land a job, but I knew it would be a positive learning experience.”
+“I hoped to go back home for the summer,” she says, and it wasn’t until older students and her academic advisor encouraged her to gain interview experience that she signed up for the Fair: “I wasn’t expecting to land a job, but I knew it would be a positive learning experience.”

 At the Fair she sat down with Mark Bollard, a principal at Swaim Associates.
 “We talked about my academic work, my experience and what I’m interested in,” Seymour says.
 “He shared their projects, how they work, the value they place in client relationships.
 It wasn’t as much an interview as a conversation.”